Non-symmetric Jacobi polynomials of type $BC_{1}$ as vector-valued polynomials Part 1: spherical functions: Abstract

 \section{Abstract}

-Intermediate Jacobi polynomials for a root system $R$ with Weyl group $W$ are orthogonal polynomials that are invariant under a parabolic subgroup of $W$.
-The extreme cases are the symmetric and the non-symmetric Jacobi polynomials studied by Heckman and Opdam.
-Intermediate Jacobi polynomials can also be understood as vector-valued orthogonal polynomials.
+We study non-symmetric Jacobi polynomials of type $BC_{1}$ by means of vector-valued and matrix-valued orthogonal polynomials.
+The interpretation as matrix-valued orthogonal polynomials yields a new expression of the non-symmetric Jacobi polynomials of type $BC_1$ in terms of the symmetric Jacobi polynomials of type $BC_{1}$.
+In this interpretation, the Cherednik operator, that has the non-symmetric Jacobi polynomials as eigenfunctions, corresponds to two shift operators for the symmetric Jacobi polynomials of type $BC_{1}$.

-We study the rank one case in this paper.
-The interpretation of the non-symmetric Jacobi polynomials as vector-valued polynomials has interesting consequences.
-The first is that the non-symmetric Jacobi polynomials can be expressed in terms of the symmetric ones.
-The second is that we recover a shift operator for the symmetric Jacobi polynomials that comes from the Hecke algebra representation.
-Thirdly, for geometric root multiplicities the vector-valued polynomials can be identified with spherical functions on the sphere $S^{2n}$ associated to the fundamental spin-representation.
-In this way the Cherednik-operator appears as a Dirac operator for the spinors on this space.
+We show that the non-symmetric Jacobi polynomials of type $BC_{1}$ with so-called geometric root multiplicities, interpreted as vector-valued polynomials, can be identified with spherical functions on the sphere $S^{2m+1}=\Spin(2m+2)/\Spin(2m+1)$ associated with the fundamental spin-representation of $\Spin(2m+1)$.
+The Cherednik operator corresponds to the Dirac operator for the spinors on $S^{2m+1}$ in this interpretation.